ocadotechnology/quantumjs/quantum-js/readme.md

 # quantum-js

-A transform for the `quantum-js` library
+The core module for the QuantumJS collection

 This module contains the parser, the selection api and an api for constructing ast.